Diffuse Scattering on Graphs

+Note that in the following, by a slight abuse of notation, we will use the same symbol, $L,$ to denote the Laplacian operator, its kernel, and the corresponding matrix.
+In later sections we will employ a similar convention when discussing operators for the time-independent diffusion equation and their associated Green's functions.

 To develop the time-independent diffusion equation on graphs we require suitable boundary conditions analogous to those arising in partial differential equations (PDEs).
 We say a function $u:V' \rightarrow \mathbb{R}$ satisfies a homogeneous {\it Dirichlet} boundary condition if its restriction to $\delta V$ is identically zero \cite{specgraphfan}.
-To obtain appropriate derivative-type boundary conditions we assume $\Gamma$ is of bounded degree and define the discrete analog of the normal derivative $\partial: \ell^2(V \cup \delta V) \rightarrow \ell^2(\delta V)$ by
+To obtain appropriate derivative-type boundary conditions we define the discrete analog of the normal derivative $\partial: \ell^2(V \cup \delta V) \rightarrow \ell^2(\delta V)$ by

-A function $u: (V \cup \delta V) \rightarrow \mathbb{R}$ satisfies a homogeneous {\it Neumann} boundary condition \cite{specgraphfan} if $\partial u(x) = 0$ for all $x \in \delta V$ and satisfies a {\it Robin} boundary condition if there exists a constant $t$ such that
+A function $u: (V \cup \delta V) \rightarrow \mathbb{R}$ satisfies a homogeneous {\it Neumann} boundary condition \cite{specgraphfan} if $\partial u(x) = 0$ for all $x \in \delta V$ and satisfies a {\it Robin} boundary condition \cite{journ_func} if there exists a constant $t\ge 0$ such that

 for all $x \in \delta V.$ Note that choosing $t=0$ yields Neumann boundary conditions while letting $t \rightarrow \infty$ produces Dirichlet boundary conditions.
 Given a function $g: \delta V \rightarrow \mathbb{R}$ we can also define corresponding inhomogeneous boundary conditions